List of All My Children characters: Kelly Cole Tyler

 The long-lost, folksinging twin sister of Kitty Shea married her late sister's husband, Lincoln Tyler.
-She and Lincoln moved away in 1980, returning in 1981 for his sister Ann's funeral, in 1983 for Christmas, in 1986 for Charles' funeral and in 2005 for Phoebe's funeral.
-Kelly returned on December 19, 2008 for the memorial service for her surrogate mother, Myrtle Fargate.
+She and Lincoln moved away in 1980, returning in 1981 for his sister Anne's funeral.
+In 1984 Kelly appeared again when Brooke was staying with her and Linc.
+She returned to Pine Valley in 1986 for Charles' funeral, in 2005 for Phoebe's funeral and on December 19, 2008, for the memorial service for her surrogate mother, Myrtle Fargate.